timtroendle/possibility-for-electricity-autarky/report/main.md

 # Introduction

-This analysis assesses the sufficiency of available land for renewable power units in Europe.
-It does so by first determining the land that is available for renewable power generation through an analysis of geospatial data on a high spatial resolution.
-Second, it estimates the electrical energy that can be harvested on the available land.
+This analysis assesses the sufficiency of eligible land for renewable power units in Europe.
+It does so by first determining the land that is eligible for renewable power generation through an analysis of geospatial data on a high spatial resolution.
+Second, it estimates the electrical energy that can be harvested on the eligible land.
 And third, it compares this amount to the local demand for electrical energy.
 The renewable power potential is called sufficient whenever it exceeds the demand, otherwise it is called insufficient.
 The analysis is performed on different geographical scales where on each scale each region is considered autarkic in terms of electrical energy.

 This document first describes the method and data analysis steps in details and then presents and discusses results.